Private library

-A private library is a library that is privately owned.
-Private libraries are usually intended for the use of a small number of people, or even a single person.
+Private libraries are libraries that are privately owned and are usually intended for the use of a small number of people, or even a single person.
 As with public libraries, some people use bookplates – stamps, stickers or embossing – to show ownership of the items.
 Some people sell their private libraries to established institutions such as the Library of Congress, or, as is often the case, bequeath them after death.
 Much less often, a private library is maintained intact long after the death of the owner.
-One such example is the personal library of Rudolf Steiner, which has been maintained intact in Switzerland for close to a century.

 History

 The earliest libraries belonged to temples or administration bodies, resembled modern archives, and were usually restricted to nobility, aristocracy, scholars, or theologians.
 Examples of the earliest known private libraries include one found in Ugarit (dated to around 1200 BC) and the Library of Ashurbanipal in Nineveh (near modern Mosul, Iraq), dating back to the 7th century BC.

 Mesopotamia

 Mesopotamia was home to a great number of private libraries, many with extensive collections of over 400 tablets.
 The nucleus of these private libraries were primarily texts which had been transcribed by the proprietors themselves from the time they acquired their education in the art of the scribe.
 As insignificant as these libraries may seem, they established the basis for the Library of Ashurbanipal collection.